 Getting into a partying frame of mind

-This point doesn't apply so much to those more refined, orderly parties.
-To appreciate more rowdy parties you need to be in a certain mindset, and this doesn't come naturally to everyone.
-I talk about it more in this article: Regular Logical Mode Vs. Fun Partying Mode In Social Interactions.
-Essentially, some people are fine when social interactions are more structured, subdued, and focused on logically discussing a particular topic.
-They don't really know what to do with themselves with things get more crazy and goofy, and people seem more interested in making loud jokes and performing wacky stunts than sitting around and talking about politics.
-They may even look down on people who are in a fun, partying mentality, and see them as annoying and immature.
-They can start to have a better time when they can learn to switch gears and socialize in a way where they're trying to have some nice mindless fun for its own sake.
+This point doesn't apply so much to more refined, orderly parties.
+To appreciate more rowdy ones you need to be in a certain mindset, and this doesn't come naturally to everyone.
+I talk about it more in this article: Regular Logical Mode Vs. Light Fun Mode In Social Interactions.
+Essentially, some people are fine when social interactions are more structured, subdued, and focused on politely discussing a particular topic.
+They don't really know what to do with themselves with things get more raucous and goofy, and people seem more interested in making loud jokes and performing wacky stunts than sitting around and talking about environmentalism.
+They may even look down on anyone who's in a fun, partying mentality, and see them as annoying and immature.
+They can have a better time when they learn to switch gears and socialize in a way where they try to have some nice mindless fun for its own sake.

 This article may also help you get into a more fun frame of mind:

 How much to move around and mingle with different people

 People sometimes think of mingling like it's a mechanical process.
 I know some advice on it can unintentionally give the impression that you need to approach it that way.
 In practice it's not really a matter of, "I will spend the party making the rounds and speaking to people.
 I must talk to 75% of the people there.
 I will make each interaction six minutes long.
 I will acquire the following information from each person..."